matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Circuit Breaker: Preventing repeated attempts to access a service that is known to be failing.
 Throttling: Controlling the rate at which services are called to avoid overloading.
 Log Aggregation: Collecting and aggregating logs from different parts of the system.
 These patterns are often used in combination to address complex integration requirements in a structured and maintainable way.
 Understanding and implementing these patterns can help ensure that systems are integrated efficiently and can handle the demands of modern, distributed applications.

 256) Database Indexes?
 Answer: A database index is a data structure that improves the performance of database operations by providing quick access to specific rows in a table.
-Indices are used to optimize the performance of `SELECT`, `UPDATE`, and `DELETE` statements.
+Indices are used to optimize the performance of 'SELECT', 'UPDATE', and 'DELETE' statements.
 There are several types of indexes that can be used in a database, including:
 a) B-Tree index: This is the most common type of index used in relational databases.
 It is a balanced tree data structure that allows for fast searching, insertion, and deletion of data.
 B-Tree index can be used for both small and large tables, and it's effective for both exact-match and range queries.
 b) Bitmap index: This type of index uses a bitmap to represent the presence or absence of a value in a specific column.
-Bitmap indexes are useful for data warehousing and business intelligence (BI) applications, where queries often involve multiple conditions.
+Bitmap indexes are useful for data warehousing and business intelligence (B-I) applications, where queries often involve multiple conditions.
 c) Hash index: This type of index uses a hash function to map the values in a column to a specific location in the index.
 Hash indexes are useful for exact-match queries, but they are not suitable for range queries.
 d) Clustered index: This type of index determines the physical order of the data in the table.
 A table can have only one